.\" DO NOT MODIFY THIS FILE! It was generated by help2man 1.36.

 Within a test directory or package, any python source file matching

 testMatch will be examined for test cases.
-Within a test module,
+Within a test file,

 functions and classes whose names match testMatch and TestCase